GNA University B.Tech Admissions 2026

 Syllabus Basis | Class 11 & 12 NCERT (PCMB) | Class 11 & 12 NCERT (PCM) |

-Attempts per Year | Once | Two sessions (January & April) |
+Attempts per Year | Once in a year | Two sessions (January & April) |

 After covering all the syllabus, applicants must attempt the JEE Main and VITEEE mock tests.
-With the help of VITEEE and JEE Main mock test candidates can understand the scheme of the exam and other important parameters.
+With the help of VITEEE and JEE Main mock tests candidates can understand the scheme of the exam and other important parameters.
 The mock test of both exams differs a lot in terms of exam duration, number of questions, marking scheme, and others.

 The first step while preparing for VITEEE and JEE Main 2026 exams is to go through the NCERT books.
 After covering the syllabus and NCERT books, candidates can refer to the help books to practice questions.
 The syllabus for both the VITEEE 2026 exam and JEE Main is the same.
 Hence, applicants can refer to some Best Books for JEE Main for their exam preparations.
 With the help of books, candidates can check the important topics, marking schemes, types of questions, and others.
 For more details, candidates can check the table given below